genmor/genome_assembly_tutorials/Purging Duplicated and Contigs and Haplotigs.md

 conda install bioconda::purge_dups
 ```

 purge_dups can very easily be turned into a pipeline that requires only input configuration and ran from beginning to end.
 In fact, IPA's internal purging simply runs purge_dups.
-The author of the program also has an implementation that only requires editing a configuration file.
-I won't show how to do this, because I don't think it works all that well.
-What I show is a little more "manual".
+The author of the purge_dups also has an implementation of it that only requires editing a configuration file.
+I won't show how to do this because I don't think it works all that well.
+What I show here is a little more "manual".
 ### Step 1.
 Map reads to draft assembly
 ```
 asm=/path/to/assembly.fasta